ghBrianG/radiuid/README.md

 **ADDED FEATURES:**

-- The RadiUID config file has been changed to a simpler XML format.
-Config file management no longer depends on the ConfigParser module.
+- The RadiUID config file uses YAML format (v3.0+).
+Legacy XML configurations are automatically migrated to YAML on first load.

 - All configuration settings (including the RADIUS client configuration for FreeRADIUS) are configurable using `set` commands.
 Just type `radiuid set` and hit [ENTER] to see the options or type `show config set` and hit [ENTER] to see the current configuration as a series of `set` commands.